getappmap/appmap/README.md

 * **receiver** *Required* parameter object describing the object on which the function is called.
 Corresponds to the `receiver`, `self` and `this` concept found in various programming languages.
 * **parameters** *Required* array of parameter objects describing the function call parameters.
 * **static** *Required* flag if the method is class-scoped (static) or instance-scoped.
 Must be `true` or `false`.
 Example: true.

+**Note**

+In order to correlate function call events with function objects defined in the class map, the `path` and `lineno` attributes of each "call" event should exactly match the `location` attribute of the corresponding `function` in the `classMap`.

 #### Parameter object format